 The 1958-59 season was also notable for establishing gold and black as the club colours for the first time.
 Wolverhampton Wanderers had been the dominant side in the English First Division in the 1950’s but their fortunes had started to wane and, with the reduced popularity of their strip, the opportunity arose to buy a set of shirts from Arthur Sedgwick's sports shop in Forest Road for a bargain price.
 By the 1961-62 season, our older team was again reduced to playing friendly matches, but the banner was carried on by a successful under fifteen side which won the club's first trophy when the team beat Upminster 2-1 in the Haines Memorial Cup Final on Leyton FC’s ground at the Hare and Hounds in Lea Bridge Road after a season in the South West Essex Junior League.
 The Upminster team included Tommy Taylor who went on to become a first team regular at Leyton Orient and then West Ham United.

 There were so many other talented players who also played for Rangers.
 In addition to the four players who reached the top flight of English football mentioned on the Home Page there was a significant number who went on to local senior clubs.
 Paul Harris and Billy Bragg for example were signed by Leyton Orient.
 And the following are just some of the players believed to have graduated to non-league senior clubs such as Walthamstow Avenue, Leyton, Leytonstone, Bromley and Dulwich Hamlet.
-They include Eric Allinson, Peter Cason, Colin Haysman, John Taplin, Garry Meader, David Staines, Keith Newman, Steve Walbey, Mickey Payne, Dave Hannay, Colin Rufus, Graham Kitteridge, Bobby Wiles, Steve Kirby, Colin Shead, Reg Eldridge, George Berryman, George Ferrari, Chris Theodorou and Billy Hadlow (who played for Leytonstone in the 67-68 FA Amateur Cup Final at Wembley) to name just a few.
+They include Eric Allinson, Peter Cason, Colin Haysman, John Taplin, Garry Meader, David Staines, Keith Newman, Steve Walbey, Mickey Payne, Dave Hannay, Colin Rufus, Graham Kitteridge, Bobby Wiles, Steve Kirby, Colin Shead, Reg Eldridge, George Berryman, Graham Dennis, George Ferrari, Chris Theodorou and Billy Hadlow (who played for Leytonstone in the 67-68 FA Amateur Cup Final at Wembley) to name just a few.

 At about the time the club’s junior sides were making an impact another innovation was taking place.
 Scouts from Football League clubs regularly watched junior football.
 The Walthamstow Sunday league games were particularly popular and the Morgan twins Roger (Spurs & QPR) and Ian (QPR), Dennis Bond (Watford), Del Bellotti (QPR), Micky Leach (QPR) and David Webb (Leyton Orient & Chelsea) amongst others, were discovered and graduated to the full time professional ranks.
 By the early 1960’s, individual junior clubs started to be targeted.
 To the right is a Walthamstow Guardian press cutting of a match played by our under twelve side at the end of the 1962-63 season.